gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ---

-A piece of code which expects an `Animal` can thefore execute completely different code depending on the type of the object passed to it.
+A piece of code which expects an `Animal` can therefore execute completely different code depending on the type of the object passed to it.

 ```python
 def feed_animal(animal):